-1.3.1 X-Ray Photoelectron Spectroscopy
+5.3.1 X-ray Photoelectron Spectroscopy

-X-ray photoelectron spectroscopy (XPS) was utilized to characterize many of the steps of both Schemes 1.2 and 1.4.
-All XPS measurements were performed in an ultrahigh vacuum chamber of an M-probe surface spectrometer that has been previously described.54 All measurements were taken on the center of the sample at room temperature.
+X-ray photoelectron spectroscopy (XPS) was utilized to characterize many of the steps of both Schemes 5.1 and 5.3.
+All XPS measurements were performed in an ultrahigh vacuum chamber of an M-probe surface spectrometer that has been previously described.59 All measurements were taken on the center of the sample at room temperature.
 Monochromatic Al K α X-rays (1486.6 eV) were incident at 35° from the sample surface and were used to excite electrons from samples.
 The emitted electrons were collected by a hemispherical analyzer at a take-off angle of 35° from the plane of the sample surface.

-ESCA-2000 software was used to collect and analyze the data.
+ESCA-2000 software was employed to collect and analyze the data.
 To get an overview of the species present in the sample, survey scans were run from 0 to 1000 binding eV (BeV).
 The Si 2p (97-106 BeV), Cl 2p (196-206 BeV), C 1s (282-292 BeV), N 1s (393-407 BeV), Fe 2p (695-745 BeV), and Au 4f (77-97 BeV) regions were investigated in detail.

-1.3.2 Contact Angle Measurements
+5.3.2 Contact Angle Goniometry

-The sessile contact angle of water on the functionalized Si(111) surface was used to check the fidelity of the monolayer for all surfaces of Schemes 1.2 and 1.4 except Hand Cl-terminated Si(111).
+The sessile contact angle of water on the functionalized Si(111) surface was utilized as a measurement of the fidelity of the monolayer for all surfaces of Schemes 5.1 and 5.3 except H- and Cl-terminated Si(111).
 Contact angle measurements were obtained with an NRL C.A.
-Goniometer Model #100-00 (Rame-Hart, Inc.) at room temperature.
-Contact angles, θ , were measured from sessile drops by lowering a 1 μl drop from a syringe needle onto the surface.
+Goniometer Model #100-00 (Rame-Hart) at room temperature.
+Contact angles, θ , were measured from sessile drops by lowering a 1 μ L drop from a syringe needle onto the surface.
 This was repeated three times and averaged to obtain the θ for the surface.

-1.3.3 Electrochemical Characterization of Surface Coverages
+5.3.3 Electrochemical Characterization of Surface Coverages

-Electrochemistry was performed in a custom-made cell using a VMP Multi-Potentiostat (Princeton Applied Research, Oak Ridge, TN).
+Reductive electrochemistry was performed on 1s in a custom-made cell using a VMP Multi-Potentiostat (Princeton Applied Research, Oak Ridge, TN) (Figure 5.3).
 Dulbecco's Phosphate Buffered Saline (DPBS) was used as the electrolyte, with silicon as a working electrode, a Pt coil as a counter electrode, and an Ag/AgCl reference electrode.
+Cyclic voltammetry was carried out at a rate of 100 mV/s.
 Molecular coverage was obtained by integrating the cathodic peak of the first scan in which all the modified benzoquinone was reduced to hydroquinone.

-1.3.4 Infrared Surface Characterization
+5.3.4 Fourier-Transform Infrared Spectroscopy

 The H- and H-C=C-terminated Si(111) surfaces were characterized by Attenuated Total Reflection Fourier Transform Infrared Spectroscopy (ATR-FTIR).
-The Si(111) surfaces were prepared from single-crystal, polished Si(111), miscut 3-4°, boron-doped (n-type), 500-550 μ m thick, and with 4-20 Ω -cm resistivity (Addison Engineering, Inc., San Jose, CA).
-Samples were cut into (2 cm × 2 cm) pieces and underwent the acetylenylation and click reactions as described above.
-Samples were mounted on a Germanium ATR crystal (GATR, Harrick Scientific Products, Inc.) for a grazing angle of 65°.
-The sample was placed in a Vertex 70 FT-IR spectrometer (Bruker Optics Inc.) for measurements.
+The Si(111) surfaces were prepared from single-crystal, polished Si(111), miscut 3°-4°, boron-doped (p-type), 500 to 550 μ m thick, and with 4 to 20 Ω -cm resistivity (Addison Engineering; San Jose, CA).
+Samples were cut into (2 cm × 2 cm) pieces.
+Samples underwent the acetylenylation and click reactions as described above.
+Samples were mounted on a Germanium ATR crystal (GATR, Harrick Scientific Products) for a grazing angle of 65°.
+The sample was placed in a Vertex 70 FT-IR spectrometer (Bruker Optics) for measurements.
 In an air-purged sample chamber, 512 or 1024 scans were taken, with background scans of air subtracted from the spectra.
 Spectra were fitted with a linear baseline prior to analysis.